snowplow/documentation/docs/using-the-snowplow-console/managing-console-api-authentication/index.md

 ![This image has an empty alt attribute; its file name is orgID.png](images/orgID.png)

-The organization ID is the UUID in the first URL segment after the host
+The organization ID is the UUID in the first URL segment after the host.

 The curl command above will return a JWT as follows: